 You can start with a small niche topic and create a simple 1-2 hour course.
 You don't need to be an expert

-Don’t need constant update:
+Don’t need constant updates:

 Revenue limited to sales: